 PLCs can be ready-made or tailored to your needs.
 Former are fast and easy to set up but might not reflect all your requirements.
 Latter are produced entirely to your requirements, normally taking just 24 hours to set up.

-It must have a unique name and issued value of not less than £50,000, of which at least 25% must be paid up for the company to start trading.
+The company must have a unique name and a minimum of £50,000 worth of issued shares, of which at least 25% must be paid up for the company to start operating.

 There must be two or more shareholders, not less than two directors (one of them must be 16 years of age or older) and a company secretary.
 Owners can be directors or have somebody else running the business.
 The owners are only responsible for the company’s debts up to the value of the shares they have bought.

-PLC’s financial accounts must be audited and filed with the Companies House to become publicly accessible within 6 months following the end of the financial year.
-An annual confirmation statement with current details about PLC must also be sent to the Companies House.
+PLC’s financial statements must be audited and filed with the Registry Office for public access within 6 months after the end of the financial year.
+An annual declaration with the current registration details of the PLC is also sent to the Chamber of Registration.

-A company secretary must ensure that all statutory requirements are met such as keeping minutes of annual meetings, registering shareholders and directors as well as issuing share certificates.
+The company secretary is required to comply with all requirements such as keeping minutes of annual meetings, registering shareholders and directors, issuing share certificates, etc.

-The Companies House needs to be notified of the accounting date and of any changes in PLC ownership, directors or address.
-Bookkeeping files and accounts must be always up to date as well as statutory books.
+The Companies House must be notified of the accounting date and of any changes in ownership, directors or change of address of the PLC.
+The primary accounting records and accounts, as well as staff records, must always be kept up to date.

-The company must be also registered for PAYE and VAT.
+The company must be PAYE and VAT registered.

 This business structure combines features of a traditional partnership and a limited liability company.
 LLPs are fully independent of its partners and can enter into contractual relationships and own assets, e.g. real estate.
 At the same time, LLPs don’t have to pay corporation tax; instead, each of their partners must declare income from the LLP.